joeellis/joeellis.github.io/_posts/2017-05-10-elixir-nested-modules.markdown

 or private
 {% endhighlight %}

-I realized this error makes some sense.
+This error kind of makes sense.
 I'm calling a function on a `CSV` module, and I *just* defined a named `CSV` module right above it.
 Naturally, the app should be confused as to which `CSV` module I'm referring to.
 But I really didn't want to change my module's name, so how can I tell the app which module I want to use?

 After some experimenting, I found something even more interesting - switching from a nested module to a single namespaced module made it work: